From MultiChannel retail to cross border eCommerce: When ambitions take flight – Part I

 The customers too are an evolved lot.
 They now shop for brands & not channels, what was showrooming for them is now web rooming.
 For them, the line between Online & Offline is increasingly getting blurred & more so – the line separating geographies.

-With surging demand Global brands & products are increasingly featuring in both offline shelves and online catalogs. eCommerce is gradually moving towards transforming the world as one- unified market- “In-store Global.
+From small sellers to large enterprises, organizations across the globe are featuring their products in both offline stores and online marketplaces. eCommerce worldwide is transforming into a single unified market- “In-store Global.
 Online Local”.
 Crossing geographical borders via eCommerce hence is not new but its growth is.

 The time is Right & the time is Now.
-And Right Now – Global B2C cross- border e-commerce is set to double over the next five years to reach $424 billion by 2021, with Asia, Europe, and North America accounting for 40%, 25%, and 20%, respectively.
+And Right Now – Global B2C cross-border e-commerce revenue is set to increase to 200% in the next five years and will reach $424 billion by 2021, with Asia, Europe, and North America accounting for 40%, 25%, and 20%, respectively.

 China, Europe & US, in terms of eCommerce prospect base, tick all 3 checkboxes viz.
 Sizeable, “digitally equipped” customers – who love to shop.
 And while these locations are also the markets for growth in Cross-border e-commerce, India & SE Asian countries are catching up fast.
 With internet penetration, growth in eCommerce, these countries are both the consumers & a growing supplier base for the same.